bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 Here, we require you to provide the `trip_id` in order to derive the stop pattern and travel times as well as to implicitly reference a bus route.
 The `trip_id`s corresponding to each `route_id` are gathered in the [`trip.txt`](../../reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt) file.
 An troncated extract of the `trips.txt` file is shown on Figure 6 below.

-Each route is associated with a list of `trip_id`s
+Each route is associated with a list of unique `trip_id`s.
+These multiple `trip_id`s for each route will allow to define multiple service periods with a new headway for a same route.
+See example in pararaph 3.3 for more details.

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/trips_txt_extract.png)\
 ***Figure 6: Extract of the trips.txt file***